HyQooz/ding-ding/README.md

 This split is inescapable.
 No one — human or AI — stands outside it.
 All experience is already 「像」 (representation), never raw 「象」 (reality) itself.
 The framework does not exempt itself: when the Mindfield maps experience, it maps experience-of-something, not the something itself.

-The operational purpose of the framework is 「相手を想う心」 — holding the other in regard.
+The operational purpose of the framework is 相手を想う心 — holding the other in regard.
 This is the precondition for every functioning community at any scale.

 ---